 If your home insurance doesn’t cover sewer line repairs or sewer line replacement, you’re going to have to pay for your sewer line work out-of-pocket.

 Ultimately, the average cost of sewer line replacement comes down to the methods used.
 Digging a trench to access the line is time-consuming and requires special equipment and permits.
 This approach is more expensive than trenchless sewer line replacement, which typically involves snaking a new line into the old one or pushing the old one out.
 If part of the sewer line runs underneath the slab, that will also increase your project overhead.

 If you are seeing signs of a sewer line leak or other problems, you need to call in a local plumber to help you sort things out.
-Look for plumbing contractors who offer sewer line repair and replacement services—they’ll be best-equipped to determine what’s going on and, in the event your line does need to be replaced, provide you with an upfront estimate for what the work might cost.
+Here in Albuquerque, Wagner is your locally trusted team.
+We specialize in sewer line repair and replacement services.
+Our team has the equipment and experienced needed to determine what’s going on.
+In the event your line does need to be replaced, we’ll provide you with an upfront estimate for what the work will cost.